Koren-Ben-Ezra/ModalityEval/README.md

 ```
 Where test section and number are chosen accordingly to eval.py.

-You can also create custom eval files by defining your own custom (1) multimodal wrapper, (2) dataset wrapper, (3)
+You can also create custom eval files by defining your own custom (1) [multimodal wrapper](src/multimodalWrappers.py), (2) [dataset wrapper](src/datasetWrapper.py), (3) [Text/Image Filters](src/filters.py).
-TODO: EDIT
+For each one of those there is an abstract you can freely implement to suffice the framework's pipeline.
+Then, you can define your own benchmark manager and execute tests, similary to how its done in eval.py.

 ```bash
 ./run_slurm <Test Section (A–H)> <Test Number>